-ICON plc's effective tax rate for the year ended May 31, 2005, was 29.9% compared with 25.8% for the comparable period last year.
+ICON plc's effective tax rate for the year ended May 31, 2005, was 29.9% compared with 25.8% for the comparable period in the previous year.
 The increase in the effective rate was primarily due to a change in the geographic distribution of pre-tax earnings.